Hajime-Saitou/batch-job/README.md

     time.sleep(1)
 ```

-It can be written on a single line using wait().
-If error occred in the wait(), Raise CalledJobException.
+It can be written on a single line using run().
+If error occred in the run(), Raise CalledJobException.

 ```
-jobManager.wait()
+jobManager.run()
 ```

 ### report